jouellnyc/DockerStocksWeb/README.md

 To use AWS:
 - You'd need a custom MongoDB entry specific to your account  -- (See https://www.mongodb.com/python)
-- If using https://github.com/jouellnyc/AWS/tree/master/boto3/blue_green_deploy, you would simply modify the variable user_data_file in prod_vpc_lb_builder.py to point to  user_data.http.AWS.sh. user_data.http.AWS.sh will act on lib/mongodb.py.AWS and 'do the right thing' to put it in the right place.
+- If using https://github.com/jouellnyc/AWS/tree/master/boto3/blue_green_deploy, you would simply modify the variable 'user_data_file' in 'prod_vpc_lb_builder.py'.
+Point it to  user_data.http.AWS.sh -- which will then will act on lib/mongodb.py.AWS and 'do the right thing' and put it in the right place.